yuval134/LongNumberWebapp/README.md

 # Long Number Arithmetic RESTful web service

 ## running the app:
-run one of the options below in the app working directory
+Run one of the options below in the app working directory
 1. using docker file:
     - run `docker build -t long_number .`
     - and then run `docker run -p {a port of your choice}:8080 -d long_number`